coleurwongse/The-Emulation/README.md

 # The-Emulation
 Author’s Note: If you’re looking at this, I assume you at least have some intention of reading the actual story, so thank you for that.
 It took a lot of time and effort to write this, so it really means a lot to me that you are taking the time to read it.
 If you enjoyed this story and want to learn more about some of these topics, I highly recommend Superintelligence: Paths, Dangers, Strategies by Nick Bostrom.
 That book at least partially inspired many of the ideas in this story, and it of course goes into much greater depth.
 I will stop here, and beyond is the actual story.

+P.S.
+Please turn on wrap lines.
+It looks rather strange without this.